plvmedia/guide/h.yuhtzim30a4.md

 Magnus Tripods
 --------------

-We use these for the XA10 and XA25 cameras.
+We use these for the Canon Vixia, Canon XA10, and Canon XA25 cameras.

 ### Fixing Broken Parts